brevzin/cpp_proposals/xxxx_forward_range/forwarding-range.md

 # Opting into _`forwarding-range`_

 Since C++11, we're all generally familiar with ranges.
 They haven't changed _too_ much over the years.
-Ranges are either arrays, a type with member `begin()` and `end()`, nor a type with non-member `begin()` and `end()` that are in an associated namespace.
+Ranges are either arrays, a type with member `begin()` and `end()`, or a type with non-member `begin()` and `end()` that are in an associated namespace.
 Those functions have to return iterators.
 Up through C++20, all the algorithms required both iterators to have the same type - although in C++17, the range-based for statement was relaxed to allow for the new notion of a Sentinel, which could have a different type from the iterator.

 I'm just repeating what everyone already knows, just so we're all on the same page.
 And I actually just want to repeat it one more time.
 Since C++11, we've had this language concept of a range that could _either_ have member _or_ non-member functions for `begin()` and `end()` and these have entirely the same semantics.
 If you're the kind of person that prefers to write `begin(c)` over `c.begin()`, you could go ahead and write your containers with _only_ non-member accessors and that would work without any issues.